The goals and objectives section of your grant proposal can make or break your request for funding.

 - Don't forget to budget for the evaluation (measurement) of your objectives.

 Not sure how many objectives you should have for each goal?
-Aim for at least 2-3, but don't worry if you need much more.
+Aim for a minimum of three for each goal, but don't worry if you need much more.
 Your project may have many steps involved in achieving a particular goal.

 Just keep in mind that each objective must be measurable to be included.
 The quality of that measurement will impress your grant reviewers more than the sheer number of objectives.

-Evaluation of an objective can take many forms, from simply counting people who received your service, to surveys that ask people to report actions or feelings after having received the service, to tests administered to measure changes (particularly applicable in a medical setting).
+Evaluation of goals and objectives can take many forms.
+For instance, you could simply count people who received your service or use surveys or focus groups that ask people to report actions or feelings after having received the service.

 Think about whether you need quantitative or qualitative information.
-The first counts things, the second explores experiences and feelings.
+The first counts things.
+The second explores experiences and feelings.
 You may need both types of information, depending on your objective.
-Be sure you understand the differences between outcomes, inputs, outputs, and results.

-Many proposal writers include an evaluation element, spelling out how the results of each objective will be measured, under each objective.
-I've included one in the example of goal and objective above.
+Most funders require that proposal writers include an evaluation plan, spelling out how the results of each objective will be measured.
+Not including an effective evaluation plan can result in the proposal's rejection.

 Take plenty of time to write your goals and objectives.
 Their quality could make the difference in convincing your funder to provide money for your project or turning down your request.